Access Map: supported tokens & credential formats¶

 printf '%s' 'ghp_example...' > ./github.token

-kingfisher access-map github ./github.token --json-out github.access-map.json
+kingfisher access-map github ./github.token --format json > github.access-map.json

 Notes (GitHub)¶